IELTS band score of 7 (with no band less than 7) and speaking and listening of 7.5

 For more information go to DeakinTALENT

-This course is accredited by the Victorian Institute of Teaching (VIT) as an initial teacher education program against the Australian professional standards for teachers.
-Graduates of this course who are intending to apply for registration with the Victorian Institute of Teaching (VIT) may be required to provide further information.
-You are advised to check the VIT registration requirements carefully.
+This course is accredited by the Victorian Institute of Teaching (VIT) as an initial teacher education program against the Australian Institute of Teaching and School Leadership (AITSL) program standards and the Australian professional standards for graduate teachers.
+Graduates of this course who are intending to apply for registration in Victoria or interstate may be required to provide further information.
+Applicants are advised to check the registration requirements in their state carefully.

 Course learning outcomes